meduryllc/reach-blog-tutorial/tut-2/README.md

-In the section, we'll have a user post to the stream that they created earlier.
-The subscribers can also view the post created by the author
+In the section, we'll have a user post to the stream that was created earlier in [tut-1](https://github.com/meduryllc/reach-blog-tutorial/tree/master/tut-1).
+And enable subscribers of this stream to be able to view the posts created by the stream owner.

-To do this, we first need to modify [participant interact interface](https://docs.reach.sh/ref-programs-appinit.html#%28tech._participant._interact._interface%29) to enable the authors to post and subscribers to view the posts.
+First, we need to modify [participant interact interface](https://docs.reach.sh/ref-programs-appinit.html#%28tech._participant._interact._interface%29) to enable the authors to post text and subscribers to view the posts.

 ```
 1 'reach 0.1';